 Unbeatable features and flexibility, including geotagging on a map and face tagging as in Lightroom.
 As in Lightroom no more than 2 images can be compared with zoom.

 - Better than Lightroom: all possibile meta-information (EXIF, IPTC, proprietary make notes...) are displayed and managed.
 Tags can be associated to icons.

-No export to DNG format.
+- Worse than Lightroom: no export to DNG format.

 Completely free.
 Link here.

 Another very interesting open source project, that just released also a Windows version in addition to Mac and Linux ones, it provides many functions (implemented as internal modules) for image treatment and also it provides a catalog.

 Very complete in tools for RAW development and adjustments.
 Automatic lens corrections for quite a number of lens/camera models both for chromatic aberrations and distorsions with possibility of manually tune the effect.
 Good watermark creation is available.

 - Better than Lightroom: more tools for RAW development with a lot of parameters for maximum flexibility - that means also that, as in RawTherapee, there is a longer learning curve to be able to understand all controls, of which a lot regards color/tone adjustments; many adjustment modules can be cloned multiple times and each instance can be set to operate on just a portion of the image for local corrections, defining a mask with several options like opacity (how much of an adjustment to put on the image) or defining a mask in a "parametric way": you can define a criteria, like brightness range of the pixels, to decide how the mask is created - very cool though it's not a full layer support like in Photoshop/Luminar/Affinity/GIMP.
 Default dynamic presets based on camera/lens/ISO are also available so that the program applies a different default preset based on conditions of the shot.
 Hot pixel removal.